Yes, you should have at least a basic understanding of Blueprints in order to use ArchViz Explorer properly.

 Is automatically categorized and listed in the UI based on its actor tags.

 Is used to mark the main object of your project and Is using BP_3D_Center_Widget for its 3D label.
-Make sure that the POI actor has been assigned with a valid tag!
+Make sure that the POI actor has been assigned with a valid tag (e.g. Surroundings)!

-In order to create a 3D volume which can be filtered inside the Unit Search menu, switch the POI_Type under Default to POI_Filter.
-This POI actor can be filtered by criteria like surface, price, orientation, etc.
+In order to create a POI which can be filtered by criteria, switch the POI_Type under Default to POI_Filter.

-It is only visible when inside the Unit Search menu and doesn’t require any actor tag!
+Those type of POI’s are only visible when inside of the Unit Search menu and don’t require any actor tags!

 You can add media content to your Main Gallery in the following way:

-If you want to add media content to your POI actors Gallery, follow these steps :
+If you want to add media content to your POI actors Info Widget, follow these steps :